 Any locally elected representative (village, city, metropolitan area, region or any other level of local government) who is currently serving in this role may participate in the network.
 They participate on behalf of their local authority.
 While there is no limit to how many locally elected representatives may participate in the network, each local authority may appoint only one member to participate in the network.
+The Network also welcomes larger municipalities, as well as Associations, as Coordinators who will act as “ambassadors” of the project vis-a-vis cities, municipalities, towns and villages in their area.

 To join the network, a contact person has to fill in a form on the project website and upload a signed declaration which includes the signature of the legal representative of the local authority, as well as the signature of the local councillor who is appointed as a member of the network.